Ibn al-Shatir: Possible influence on Nicolaus Copernicus

 Although Ibn al-Shatir's system was firmly geocentric (he had eliminated the Ptolemaic eccentrics), the mathematical details of his system were identical to those in Copernicus's De revolutionibus.
 Furthermore, the exact replacement of the equant by two epicycles used by Copernicus in the Commentariolus paralleled the work of Ibn al-Shatir one century earlier.
 Ibn al-Shatir's lunar and Mercury models are also identical to those of Copernicus.
-Copernicus's Mercury model was flawed in the fact that he was not able to properly understand the model first created by Ibn al-Shatir.
 Copernicus also translated Ptolemy's geometric models to longitudinal tables in the same way Ibn al Shatir did when constructing his solar model.
-This has led some scholars to argue that Copernicus must have had access to some yet to be identified work on the ideas of ibn al-Shatir.
-It is unknown whether Copernicus read ibn al-Shatir and the argument is still debated.
+This has led some scholars to argue that Copernicus must have had access to some yet to be identified work on the ideas of Ibn al-Shatir.
+It is unknown whether Copernicus read Ibn al-Shatir and the argument is still debated.
 The differences between the two can be seen in their works.
-Copernicus followed a heliocentric model (planets orbit the sun) while Ibn al-Shatir followed the geocentric model (as mentioned earlier).
+Copernicus followed a heliocentric model (planets orbit the Sun) while Ibn al-Shatir followed the geocentric model (as mentioned earlier).
 Also Copernicus followed the inductive reasoning while Ibn al-Shatir followed the Zij traditions.
-A Byzantine manuscript containing a solar model diagram with a second epicycle, was discovered to have been in Italy at the time of Copernicus.
+A Byzantine manuscript containing a solar model diagram with a second epicycle was discovered to have been in Italy at the time of Copernicus.
 The presence of this eastern manuscript containing the ideas of Islamic scholars in Italy provides potential evidence of transmission of astronomical theories from the East to Western Europe.